-Each country receives a certain number of pollutant's units whose deposition is due to the other countries' emissions as well as to its own emissions.
-The deposition of sulphur in country i is given by where $\mathbf{E_j}$ is the total annual sulphur emission in country j; $\mathbf{D_i}$ is the total Annual sulphur Deposition in country i; α_i is the abatement efficiency coefficient in country i and $\mathbf{d{ij}}$ is the transfer coefficient from country j to i, indicating what proportions of emissions from any source country is ultimately deposited in any receiving country; $\mathbf{B_i}$ is the level of the so-called background deposition attributable to natural sources (such as volcanoes, forest fires, biological decay, etc) in receptor-country i, or to pollution remaining too long in the atmosphere to be tracked by the model, i.e. is probably attributable not only to natural sources but also to emissions whose origin cannot be determined.
-This assignment is summarized in the European Monitoring and Evaluation Programme transfer coefficient matrix (EMEP).
+where E_j is the total annual sulphur emission in country j; D_i is the total Annual sulphur Deposition in country i; α_i is the abatement efficiency coefficient in country i and d{ij} is the transfer coefficient from country j to i, indicating what proportions of emissions from any source country are ultimately deposited in any receiving country; B_i is the level of the so-called background deposition attributable to natural sources (such as volcanoes, forest fires, biological decay, etc.) in receptor-country i, or to pollution remaining too long in the atmosphere to be tracked by the model, i.e. is probably attributable not only to natural sources but also to emissions whose origin cannot be determined.
+This assignment is summarised in the European Monitoring and Evaluation Programme transfer coefficient matrix (EMEP).